-- towards the higher-growth emerging markets of Asia and Africa.
-Free trade agreements in these areas are expected to boost intra-regional volumes and provide a further lift to our ports and logistics business. - opportunities in these markets and recent investment in Angola, Senegal and a stake in UNICO Logistics, South Korea, are testament to DP World's interest and confidence in their growth prospects.
+- DP World's portfolio is heavily weighted towards the higher-growth emerging markets of Asia and Africa.
+Free trade agreements in these areas are expected to boost intra-regional volumes and provide a further lift to our ports and logistics business. - DP World continues to seek opportunities in these markets and recent investment in Angola, Senegal and a stake in UNICO Logistics, South Korea, are testament to DP World's interest and confidence in their growth prospects.